Land of Bears and Golden Light

 Not Included

-• Hotel - Airport transport
+• Transport Hotel - Aeroport

-• ESTA for USA entry
+• ESTA Autorisation d’entrée au USA

 This trip is suitable for anyone ready to immerse themselves in a natural and wild environment.
 Access to observation sites is generally not physically demanding.
 The only exception is the mountain excursion to observe bighorn sheep: accessing their territory may require a steep climb on rugged terrain.
 Good physical fitness and appropriate footwear are therefore recommended for this excursion.
 For the rest of the trip, each drive and walk becomes an exploration in itself, with stops whenever a remarkable animal, light, or landscape presents itself.